-Chihuahuas can be affectionate, but like most dogs, they do not appreciate cuddling as humans do.
-However, Chihuahuas often appreciate a certain level of closeness with their owner.
+Chihuahuas can be affectionate, but like most dogs, Chihuahuas do not like to cuddle as humans do.
+However, they often appreciate a certain level of closeness with their owner.

 Cuddling Vs. Closeness